beling/book-pl/src/ch15-02-deref.md

 ### Following the Pointer to the Value with the Dereference Operator

 A regular reference is a type of pointer, and one way to think of a pointer is as an arrow to a value stored somewhere else.
-In Listing 15-6, we create a reference to an `i32` value and then use the dereference operator to follow the reference to the data:
+In listing 15-6, we create a reference to an `i32` value and then use the dereference operator to follow the reference to the data:

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch15-smart-pointers/listing-15-06/src/main.rs}}